Our work

 Solutions for end-users

-Our expert team has built some of the highest-performing quantum sensors in the world to unlock new capabilities for our partners.
+Our expert team has built some of the highest-performing field deployable quantum sensors in the world to unlock new capabilities for our partners.

-Discover how we are enabling the future of autonomous vehicles, powering a new generation of space-exploration missions, and providing a new set of eyes to see the earth with Q-CTRL’s “software-defined” quantum sensors.
+Discover how we are enabling the future of autonomous vehicles, powering a new generation of space-exploration missions, and providing a new set of eyes to see the earth with our “software-defined” quantum sensors.

 Solutions for end-users